 Parents’ Last-Year Tax Returns

-A signed copy of your parents’ 2017 federal income tax return.
-Include all schedules and W-2 forms.
+A signed copy of your parents’ 2019 federal income tax return.
+Include all schedules, W-2 Forms, and business returns (if applicable).

 In certain cases, you may be asked to provide further financial information.